 9. Dongzhi Festival (冬至; Dongzhi) or winter solstice, is a Chinese celebration of the Dongzhi cycle, which usually falls on December 22.
-This festival is celebrated with family reunions, while eating tangyuan (汤圆), or balls of glutinous rice in a sweet soup, which symbolize reunion.
+This festival is celebrated with family reunions, while eating Tangyuan (汤圆), or balls of glutinous rice in a sweet soup, which symbolize reunion.

-Ronde is in the form of balls with various colors and sweet soup, as a symbol of the integrity of the family.
+Tangyuan is in the form of balls with various colors and sweet soup, as a symbol of the integrity of the family.